atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 1. if you kill yourself, you won't be able to read *one hundred years of solitude*.
 2. if you try to kill yourself and fail, you will be sent back to inpatient, probably for a much longer time, which would be worse than both dying successfully and living how you are now.

-it was a simple ev-calculation for me.
+it was an ev-calculation for me. whatever had drawn me to try to kill myself in the first place was overshadowed by the certainty and dread of these two possibilities.

 ** Why you should stop wanting to kill yourself**
 -